effekseer/Effekseer/docs/Roadmap_En.md

 In addition, a library of material data used for standard effects will be created and distributed license-free.
 These data will also be distributed with the source data for editing, improving editability and solving the licensing problem of the unknown source of the material data.

-### GPU Particles

-GPU particles are supported to make it easier to display particles in large numbers.
-It is implementing in 1.8.

 ### Mobile and Web Browser Optimization

 Internal design will be reviewed and optimized on mobile and web browsers.